xamry/notes/Data Engineering/OLAP.md

 HOLAP systems store larger quantities of detailed data in the relational tables while the aggregations are stored in the pre-calculated cubes.

 ### DOLAP
+DOLAP systems often allow users to store and manage data locally on their desktop machines and it enables users to perform analytical tasks and interact with data locally on their own desktop or laptop machines.

 ### HTAP